(Photo: UNICEF)

 Nowhere is the situation "grimmer" than in sub-Saharan Africa, the report finds, where at least 247 million children--or 2 in 3--live in multidimensional poverty.
 By 2030, fully 9 out of 10 children in this region will be living in extreme poverty.

-"Taken together," the report reads, "these deprivations effectively cut childhood short, robbing millions of children of the very things that define what it is to be a child: play, laughter, growth and learning."
+"Taken together," the report reads, "these deprivations effectively cut childhood short, robbing millions of children of the very things that define what it is to be a child: play, laughter, growth, and learning."

-Coming less than a year after world governments signed onto 17 Sustainable Development Goals that aim to "leave no one behind," the findings are "another example of where the gap between the rhetoric of leaving no one behind, and the reality of what donors and governments do is very, very stark," lead report author Kevin Watkins told the Guardian.
+Coming less than a year after world governments signed onto 17 Sustainable Development Goals that aim to " leave no one behind," the findings are "another example of where the gap between the rhetoric of leaving no one behind, and the reality of what donors and governments do is very, very stark," lead report author Kevin Watkins told the Guardian.

-"The truth is that governments have signed up to these commitments on leaving no one behind with absolutely no intention, for the most part, of doing anything that will promote the interests of those who are being left behind," he said.
+"The truth is that governments have signed up to these commitments on leaving no one behind with absolutely no intention, for the most part, of doing anything that will promote the interests of those left behind," he said.
 "The challenge really is how do we use this new framing, the 'no one left behind' language...to galvanize the movement that can push governments to deliver."

 Among UNICEF's recommendations to tackle the crisis are increased investment in vaccines, insecticide-treated mosquito nets, and nutritional supplements for the most excluded children and communities; cash transfers that enable children to stay in school longer; and "an integrated approach to development and humanitarian action" that recognizes the overlapping nature of global crises.

 As Lake says in his introduction: "Inequity is not inevitable.
 Inequality is a choice.
 Promoting equity--a fair chance for every child, for all children--is also a choice.
-A choice we can make, and must make."
+A choice we can make and must make."

 Common Dreams is powered by optimists who believe in the power of informed and engaged citizens to ignite and enact change to make the world a better place.
 We're hundreds of thousands strong, but every single supporter makes the difference.
 Your contribution supports this bold media model—free, independent, and dedicated to reporting the facts every day.
 Stand with us in the fight for economic equality, social justice, human rights, and a more sustainable future.
 As a people-powered nonprofit news outlet, we cover the issues the corporate media never will. |